 As an inexpensive and indispensable tool, all of us need and use commercial kidney stone analysis.
 What we know prompts wariness about missed struvite – a most important stone diagnosis.
 But perhaps that argues for multiple analyses – more tries lower likelihood of missing the diagnosis.

 Summary of Chapter One

 The miserable fragments we call kidney stones have a complex origin in the kidneys.
 All but one kind contain crystals without which they could not exist.
 The exception, protein stones, occur rarely and I do not consider them here.
-Stone crystals form as all crystals from, from a solution overloaded with the crystal material – supersaturated with respect to the crystal of interest.
+Stone crystals form as all crystals form, from a solution overloaded with the crystal material – supersaturated with respect to the crystal of interest.

 Many Paths to Stones

 Kidneys can supersaturate urine by conserving water or by increasing the amounts of insoluble salt constituents such as calcium or oxalate.
 They can reduce the excretion of citrate, an inhibitor or change pH.
 The latter can be downward, fostering uric acid or upward fostering calcium phosphate crystals.

 Although effective and obvious, extra fluids do not reduce new stone production completely to the baseline levels of average people.
 Moreover, above perhaps 2 to 2.5 liters a day of urine becomes difficult to maintain.
 So ideal treatments employ synergies – increase of fluids and changes in calcium, oxalate, citrate, or pH of urine as indicated in any one patient.
 Only blood and 24 hour urine testing can tell what is indicated in any one patient, and also what treatment has accomplished.